ceryshughes/CNN_Integration/README.md

 # CNN_Integration
-A replication of the CNNs used in Donahue's WaveGAN discriminator (and motivated by Begus's application of WaveGAN to sound change) for the purposes of conducting probing analogous to human acoustic integration experiments, specifically those in Kingston et al (2008) for eventually implementing a model of Yang (2019)'s account of the contrast shift typology.
+A replication of the CNNs used in Donahue (2018)'s WaveGAN discriminator (and motivated by Begus's application of WaveGAN to sound change) for the purposes of conducting probing analogous to human acoustic integration experiments, specifically those in Kingston et al (2008) for eventually implementing a model of Yang (2019)'s account of the contrast shift typology.

 Python version used: 3.8